simmessa/pisound-modep-pluginbuilder/Readme.md

 Here's the plugins that currently compile and are new to the standard Modep _this list is a WIP_.

 - abgate
-- artyfx
-- carla-plugins
-- chow-centaur
 - collisiondrive
 - deteriorate-lv2-labs
-- dexed-labs
-- dragonfly-reverb
 - fatfrog
 - gxtonemachine
+- infamous-plugins
+- infamous-plugins-labs
+- metaltone
+- carla-plugins
+- fabla-labs
 - gxvoodoo
-- metaltone
-- mod-cabsim-ir-loader
-- tamgamp-labs
+- dexed-labs